PUT-PTM/2018_LaserBarrier/README.md

 ## Description

 Each gate consists of a laser diode pointed at photoresistor connected to the microcontroller and a Bluetooth module.
 When the program is run on the microcontroller, it first finds out what the average light level at the photoresistor is and, based on that data, sets a threshold.
-When light level drops below that threshold (that is when an object crosses the laser beam) **WYSYŁA SYGNAŁ DO APPKI**
+When light level drops below that threshold (that is when an object crosses the laser beam) microcontroller sends a signal to the application via Bluetooth.
+The application uses events to read current time at the moment of message arrivel at COM port.
+After receiving message from the microcontroller marked as the starting point, the application waits for a message from the end gate.
+When the message from the second microcontroller arrives (both gates work exactly the same), the time between those two alerts is calculated and displayed.

 //When the object reaches the finish gate, the same thing happens and the application calculates the time elapsed between the two signals.

 ## Tools

-* System Workbench for STM32 do ...
+* System Workbench for STM32\
-* Arduino or Hercules Setup Utility by HW-Group.com do ...
+* Arduino or Hercules Setup Utility by HW-Group.com\
-* Visual Studio to ...
+* Visual Studio\
-* Microcontroller STM32F407VG DISCOVERY do ...
+* Microcontroller STM32F407VG DISCOVERY\
-* Bluetooth HC-06 ZS-040 module do ...
+* Bluetooth HC-06 ZS-040 module\
-* Red laser diode 5mW 5V do ...
+* Red laser diode 5mW 5V\
-* Photoresistor 5-10kΩ GL5616 do ...
+* Photoresistor 5-10kΩ GL5616\

 ## How to run